The 15 Best RSS Feed Reader And News Aggregation Apps

 The similarity does not end here.
 You also get love and a comment button so that you can engage with the article you like.
 Bloglovin also shows you default categories such as fashion. technology, news, etc which contain posts that have received appraise from other people.

 You can also create your own category.
 This is really helpful when you searching for inspirational ideas, you can create a category for it and add relevant content.
 Then further down the road, you can view the folder for motivation or ideas.

 CommaFeed is a free RSS feed reader designed on the same pattern as the Google Reader.
 It is also an open-source for you to download it and add more feeds.
 It has a clean design and great UX.

 Like its competition, it offers both web and mobile applications.

-Some apps give additional freedom to categorize feeds, following social accounts, or favorite and archive posts.
+Some apps give additional freedom to categorize feeds, following social accounts, or favourite and archive posts.
 But a unique proposition is that you are able to share articles from the feed directly to your social media accounts and only ContentStudio will allow you to do that.
 Ultimately helping you grow your Social channels and product!